-In section 5, I consider a version of the model where marriage markets are shut down to study how marriage affects the geographic distribution of the labor force.
+Section 5 analyses a version of the model where marriage markets are shut down to study how marriage affects the geographic distribution of the labor force.
 The main finding is that marriage increases the concentration of the labor force in more productive cities.
-As measured by the Herfindahl-Hirschman index the geographic concentration of workers increases on average by more than 40% for each occupation.
-This is the results of to two forces.
+As measured by the Herfindahl-Hirschman index, the geographic concentration of workers increases on average by more than 40% for each occupation.
+This is the result of two forces.
 First, the marriage market is a local amenity that attracts singles.
 Due to endogenous migration, marriage market conditions in more productive cities are more favorable since potential partners are richer and more likely to marry (future migration opportunities are less valuable).
 Secondly, since being married restricts mobility, some workers are prevented from relocating.
 Interestingly, this second effect contributes as well to increasing the geographic concentration of workers.
 Family ties, in fact, not only prevent workers in low-pay cities to migrate to high-pay cities, but also workers in high-pay cities from moving away.
-Since, in equilibrium the group of workers in high-pay cities is larger and they are more likely to be married, the second effect outweighs the first.
-The increase in the geographic concentration of workers induced by marriage raises the aggregate wage bill (a proxy of productivity) by 1.8%.
+Since, in equilibrium the group of workers in high-pay cities is larger, the second effect outweighs the first.
+The increase in the geographic concentration of workers induced by marriage raises aggregate income (a proxy of productivity) by 1.8%.
 About half of this growth is due to the amenity value of the marriage market and the other half to the migration constraints coming from family ties.
-This counterfactual exercise delivers a more general message: in principle, any reform or technological change that affects marriage markets can have implications for the spacial distribution of the labor force, with implications for productivity.
-In section 8, I provide examples with respect to two scenarios: (i) a tax reform that incentivizes marriage; (ii) a reform that reduces the cost of divorce (e.g. the introduction of unilateral divorce).
+This counterfactual exercise delivers a more general message: a reform (or a change in technology) that affects marriage markets can have implications for the spatial distribution of the labor force, with implications for productivity.